w5xd/NyeVikingPowerMonitor/README.md

  one additional feature.
 When it detects power levels below 1/10 of full scale, it multiplies the value by 10 and flashes the LOW LED.

- <h2>Hardware changes from the no-battery branch</h3>
+ <h2>Hardware changes from the no-battery branch</h2>
+ The differences in the circuit design for this battery enabled design, compared to the original, external power only design, are:
  <ol>
  <li> A battery module is added.
-See the circuit diagram.
   <li>A new switch is added to the back panel.
 Use the existing .25" hole that
  allowed access to the old ALO pot.
 Use a momentary SPST NC switch.
  Wire that new switch to pull D3 down.
  <li>An internally accessible DPDT switch is added to prevent simultaneous
  operation of the external 12VDC and internal battery back power supplies.
  <li>The ALO TRIP SWR/REV function that used to be on D3 is now wired to A0.
- <li>Substitute an OP495 OP-AMP for the LM324.
+ <li>Substitute an LMC6044 CMOS op-amp for the LM324.
 It goes rail-to-rail and also
  draws little enough power supply current for battery operation.
  <li>The input network becomes 1:7.6@500Hz for both forward and reflected.
- This has a little less noise, and a little better resolution--taking advantage of the wider voltage swing of the OP495.
+ This has a little less noise, and a little better resolution--taking advantage of the wider voltage swing of the LMC6044.
  <li>Of course, if you modify your hardware per this branch, you must also
  upload the program as compiled from this branch.
  </ol>